 Responses to questions frequently asked of the State Controller's Office (SCO) regarding local government [local agencies, school districts (SD), and community colleges (CCD)].
-Additional state-mandated cost information is available on the SCO website at www.sco.ca.gov/ard\mancost.html and the Commission on State Mandates (CSM) website at www.csm.ca.gov.
+Additional state-mandated cost information is available on the SCO website and the Commission on State Mandates (CSM) website.
 For the purposes of this document, local agencies may include city, county, authority, or other political subdivisions of the state, including special districts; and SDs may include the county offices of education.